mendix/docs/content/apidocs-mxsdk/apidocs/property-types-pluggable-widgets.md

 ## 1 Introduction

 In order to be configurable, pluggable widgets use a [widget properties definition](/apidocs-mxsdk/apidocs/pluggable-widgets#properties-definition) which describes the properties available to pluggable widgets.
+To see examples of pluggable widgets in action, see [How To Build Pluggable Widgets](/howto/extensibility/pluggable-widgets).

 The common structure of a property definition is as follows: